 •The Starspeeder enters Naboo’s space, which is under attack by the last Trade Federation armies.
 The Starspeeder plummets into the water near Otoh Gunga after speeding past Jar Jar Binks.
 As it torpedoes through the water, it dodges attacks by giant sea creatures, then surfaces and crashes into a repair hanger.

-•The Starspeeder exits light speed to enter an asteroid field surrounding the uncompleted Death Star.
+•The Starspeeder exits light speed and then immediately enters an asteroid field surrounding the uncompleted Death Star.
 Boba Fett chases the Starspeeder through the asteroids until they charge through the center of the Death Star and enter light speed again after Boba Fett discharges a sonic bomb.
-It reaches the Rebel fleet, and lands onboard the Mon Calamari Cruiser.
+It reaches the Rebel fleet, and then lands onboard the Mon Calamari Cruiser.

 27. After The Force Awakens was released, Disney added scenes into the show with Finn, BB8, the Millennium Falcon, and Jakku.
-The opening sequence with Darth Vader was removed, as he did not exist in Episode VII.
+The opening sequence with Darth Vader was removed because he did not exist in Episode VII.
 Adding these elements to the show changed the timeline of the experience.

 28. In the television series Star Wars Rebels (2014-2018), there is an episode called “Droids In Distress.”
 Rex is in the episode as the pilot of a Star Commuter Shuttle.